E-r-1-c/networking-labs/03-network-services/02-ntp-syslog-and-snmp/README.md

 ## Overview

-This lab shows how NTP, Syslog, and SNMP provide centralized time synchronization, event logging, and network monitoring, and how they work together to make network devices easier to manage and troubleshoot.
+This lab shows how NTP synchronizes network device clocks, how Syslog sends device events to a central server, and how SNMP allows device and interface information to be monitored remotely.

-The topology uses a router and two switches that communicate normally across the network, with a management server connected as another network endpoint rather than having every device physically connected directly to it.
-The router and switches reach the server over IP and use it for management services.
-NTP keeps device clocks synchronized, Syslog sends device events to the server with consistent timestamps, and SNMP allows the server to monitor device and interface information from one central location.
+A router and two switches connect through the network to a management server.
+The devices use the server as their NTP source, send Syslog messages to it, and allow SNMP monitoring so time, events, and device information can be managed from one central location.

 ---